Brief Instructions

 How to Restart Dr.Web for UNIX Mail Servers

-To restart already running Dr.Web for UNIX Mail Servers, you can use the script that controls the Dr.Web ConfigD configuration daemon.
+To restart already running Dr.Web for UNIX Mail Servers, you can use the script that controls the Dr.Web ConfigD configuration management daemon.
 Starting, stopping, or restarting the daemon will respectively start, stop or restart Dr.Web for UNIX Mail Servers.

 Parameter